apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 // ...
 ```

 It seems that the sequential work on the vegetable chopping is not accidental... we cannot do two of those at the same time on a single service.
-Therfore, let's introduce new services that will handle the vegetable chopping for us!
+Therefore, let's introduce new services that will handle the vegetable chopping for us!

 For example, we could split out the vegetable chopping into a service on its own, and request it (via an HTTP, gRPC, or `distributed actor` call), to chop some vegetables for us.
 The resulting trace will have the same information, even though a part of it now has been executing on a different host!
 To further illustrate that, let us re-draw the previous diagram, while adding node designations to each span: